Article · Feb 13, 2026

 • For inherited apps, assume the list fields are drifted until a corrective pass proves otherwise.

-Given the maintenance burden, when do list fields earn their keep over searches?
+So when do list fields earn their keep?

-1. Ordering matters and the order is a property of the relationship.
-A list of comments on a post in chronological order, where reordering is a feature.
-Bubble’s list field preserves order; a search returns whatever order the database happens to scan in.
+Ordering is a first-class feature.
+A list of comments in chronological order where reordering is a user-facing action.
+Bubble’s list field preserves order; a search returns whatever order the database scans in.

-3. Data API exports where consumers expect inline children.
-If your /Project/{id} API endpoint needs to return children inline, the list field is the path; a search would require a separate API call per child relationship.
+Data API exports expecting inline children.
+If your /Project/{id} endpoint needs to return children inline, the list field is the path.
+A search would require a separate API call per relationship.

 Frequently asked questions